Creating and transferring non-sidereal files

 Comets

-Use an SSH client or terminal emulator on your computer or OWS to login as the user as your u-account to ana.sum.subaru.nao.ac.jp and follow an example session below.
+Use an SSH client or terminal emulator on your computer to login as the user as your o-account to sumda.sum.subaru.nao.ac.jp and follow an example session below.

 $ ssh u09XXX@ana.sum.subaru.nao.ac.jp